jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 ### Publication

-Projects can be published on a binary repositories (as Maven or Ivy repo) using `project.getPubliication().publish()`.
+Projects can be published on binary repositories (as Maven or Ivy) using `project.getPubliication().publish()`.
 When this method is invoked, all artifacts defined in the projects are published.
-Artifacts can be binary, sources, javadoc or any kind of file.
+Artifacts can be binary, sources, javadoc, or any kind of file.

-When published on repository, a metadata file is generated mentioning moduleId, version and transitive dependencies.
+When published on a repository, a metadata file is generated mentioning moduleId, version and transitive dependencies.

-Transitive dependencies are inferred from *compile* and *runtime* dependencies declared for the project, tough it can be modified programmatically using respectively `project.getPublication().getMaven().configureDependencies()` and `project.getPublication().getIvy().configureDependencies()`.
+Transitive dependencies are inferred from *compile* and *runtime* dependencies declared for the project, though they can be modified programmatically using `project.getPublication().getMaven().configureDependencies()` and `project.getPublication().getIvy().configureDependencies()` respectively.